pkuzqh/ICSE23Repair/README.md

 # Updated Result
 ❗❗❗ We test Tare with the perfect fault localization on Defects4J 2.0.

+The left of table below is copied the original Table V in the paper, showing the results using Ochiai for fault localization, where "x/y" indicates the approach correctly repairs x bugs and produces plausible patches for y bugs (a plausible patch passes all the tests).
+The last column is newly added, showing the number of bugs Tare correctly repairs with perfect fault localization.
+Only the first plausible patch is considered in the experiment.

 | Project          | Bugs | TBar | SimFix | Recoder | RewardRepair | Tare |**Tare+PerfectLocation**|
 |------------------|------|------|--------|---------|--------------|------|--------------------|
 ||Original Result|Original Result|Original Result|Original Result|Original Result|Original Result|Updated Result|